How to Play Texas Hold'em

 Betting Rounds

 A hand of Texas Hold’em has four betting rounds.
+For a deeper dive into when and how much to bet, see betting basics.
 In each round, players can:

 ActionWhat It Means